Published 2020-03-01.

 Click on the left-most column in the Memory Locations window.

-Click in the marker ruler area, then use Tab and Ctrl-Tab to move to the next/previous marker.
+Click in the marker ruler area, then Tab and Ctrl-Tab Move to the next/previous marker.

 By default, memory locations are presented in the order they were defined.
 To sort memory locations by their timecode, open the pull-down menu to the right of the Memory Locations window, then select Sort By / Time.
 This is a per-user setting, affecting all Pro Tools sessions.